-Paula delivers non-judgmental, client-centered services utilizing interventions based in Eye Movement Desensitization and Reprocessing Therapy (EMDR), Cognitive-Behavioral Therapy (CBT), Person-Centered Therapy, Motivational Interviewing (MI), among others.
-She is trained in multiple substance abuse/addiction specific treatment modalities.
+Paula delivers non-judgmental, client-centered services utilizing an integrated approach that includes Eye Movement Desensitization and Reprocessing Therapy (EMDR), Cognitive-Behavioral Therapy (CBT), Person-Centered Therapy, Motivational Interviewing (MI), among others.
+She is trained in multiple substance abuse/addiction specific treatment modalities to serve clients.

-Paula is able to provide substance abuse assessments and treatment (including court-ordered), as well as drug testing services.
+Paula is able to provide substance abuse assessments and treatment, as well as drug testing services.
 She has experience working with government agencies such as social services/child protective services, probation/parole, and court systems to assist clients in resolving legal matters.

 Paula welcomes adolescents over 16 years and adults.
 She embraces the opportunity to work with clients of diverse backgrounds.